securesign/sigstore-ocp/enable-grafana-monitoring.md

-# Enabling Grafana Monitoring for SecureSign
+# Enabling Grafana Monitoring for Trusted-Artifact-Signer

 This guide provides the commands to deploy both the Grafana operator and a Grafana instance in OpenShift.
 It also adds a Prometheus Datasource